Dave Ahrens

-Dave Ahrens (born 1958) is a former American Football linebacker who played ten seasons in the National Football League.
-The Cedar Falls, Iowa native played college football at the University of Wisconsin.
+Dave Ahrens (born December 5, 1958) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL).
+The Cedar Falls, Iowa native played college football for the Wisconsin Badgers.

-Early career
+Early life

 Ahrens played high school at Oregon High School in Oregon, Wisconsin, where he played fullback and linebacker and was named All-State by the Associated Press his senior year.
-Ahrens started out at the University of Wisconsin playing fullback but switched to linebacker and was captain and Team MVP of the 1980 Wisconsin Badgers football team.
+Ahrens started out at the University of Wisconsin–Madison playing fullback but switched to linebacker and was captain and Team MVP of the 1980 Badgers team.

 Professional career

 St. Louis Cardinals

-Ahrens was drafted by the St. Louis Cardinals in the sixth round (143rd overall) of the 1981 NFL Draft.
+Ahrens was selected by the St. Louis Cardinals in the sixth round (143rd overall) of the 1981 NFL draft.
 He recorded his only interception his rookie year, which was returned for a touchdown.
-Ahrens played in all the games and started ten his rookie season, but his playing time diminished and after four years he was traded to the Indianapolis Colts for a tenth-round pick in the 1986 NFL Draft.
+Ahrens played in all the games and started ten his rookie season, but his playing time diminished and after four years he was traded to the Indianapolis Colts for a tenth-round pick in the 1986 NFL draft.